 Now the ranch/farm next door did have the 10' electrified monster fence you always hear about and over-grazed fields from lack of proper management.
 Seems it is owned by a Texan.
 Go figure.

 African plains game in the area is abundant and most are available to any hunter willing to pay for the privilege.
 Each animal has a price according to supply and demand.
 Generally they bigger they are the more they cost.
+South African hunting packages offer a wide variety of trophies.
 You will see the amount of work involved as we go along.

 There is much speculation about the firearms one needs for a plains game african safari.
 I am amazed at the difference of opinion.
 Naturally you can take mine to the bank.
 First lets start with getting them to Africa and back.

 Next, we spotted and stalked a beautiful Impala just a couple miles from the farm.
 Many watchful eyes in his harem, but still got close enough for a good clean miss, on two different stalks!
 Took the rock wall rest instead of the sticks.
 I had shot off the sticks at home but hard to practice moving game.
 I complained that the animals should be tied AND hobbled!.
 It did seem to get better after that.
 Next morning; stop at the range and check the zero on the 280AI...maybe a bit high.

 Before I left for Africa I read a lot about what to expect.
 Many insisted special "quiet" boots only made in South Africa.
 After checking price and availability I opted for a pair of low Clarks, all leather, cool and comfortable.
 Good to have an extra pair so I took a boot I used when shooting down at the Whittington Center in Raton, NM.
 Could have gotten by with any non-insulated boots with some ankle protection.